TamouzeAssi/wikipedia-miner/Obtaining-wikipedia-data.md

 ##Compile Wikipedia Miner JAR file

-Go to the `ant` directory of the toolkit, and use the ant target ''package-hadoop'' to compile a JAR file from the Wikipedia Miner project that includes all dependencies required by hadoop.
+Go to the `ant` directory of the toolkit, and use the ant target `package-hadoop` to compile a JAR file from the Wikipedia Miner project that includes all dependencies required by hadoop.

 ```bash
 ant package-hadoop